Slavkovský štít

 Slavkovský štít is the fourth highest mountain peak that can be reached on a marked trail in the High Tatra mountains in Slovakia.
 Its summit is 2452 metres above sea level.
 It can be reached by foot on a walking trail in about four and a half hours from Starý Smokovec.
-The first recorded ascent was by Juraj Buchholtz in 1664 and it took the group of 12 members 2 days, while only 4 of them reached the summit.
+The first recorded ascent was by Juraj Buchholtz in 1664 and it took the group of 12 members 2 days; only 4 of them reached the summit.

-In 19th century it was considered to build Observatory and Meteorological Station on the summit together with a lift going up from Starý Smokovec.
+In the 19th century it was considered to build Observatory and Meteorological Station on the summit together with a lift going up from Starý Smokovec.
 The project turned out to be technically unrealistic.